 Led each week by well-known Adelaide musicians and experienced choir leaders; Heather Frahn and Cindy-Anne McDonald who ensure everyone’s voice is included within positive uplifting songs, drawing from varied musical influences both popular and lesser known.

 “I sometimes arrive feeling tired but always leave feeling so much better, Cindy and Heather are so positive and enthusiastic it’s impossible to not get caught up in a great group experience.”

-Time: *New time and new location* Tuesday evenings during school terms.
+Time: Tuesday evenings during school terms.
 Arrive at 6.15pm for 6.30pm start – 7.30pm finish, followed by a cuppa (optional)

 Place: Payinthi, 128 Prospect Road, Prospect

 All ages and abilities welcome.